 S’LICHOT, a Hebrew word meaning “forgiveness,” ushers in the holiday season.
 It is a beautiful service that takes place just prior to Rosh Hashanah.
-Lit only by candlelight, It is a spiritually uplifting time as each of us prepare for the High Holy Days.
+Lit only by candlelight, it is a spiritually-uplifting time, as each of us prepares for the High Holy Days.

-Join us for a wonderful program, a meaningful service, camaraderie and refreshments.
-The S’lichot service begins at 10 pm.
+Join us for a wonderful program, a meaningful service, camaraderie, and refreshments.

-ROSH HASHANAH, (“Head of the Year”) is the celebration of the Jewish New Year, observed on the first day of the Hebrew month of Tishrei.
+ROSH HASHANAH (“Head of the Year”) is the celebration of the Jewish New Year, observed on the first day of the Hebrew month of Tishrei.
 It marks the beginning of a ten-day period of prayer and self-examination.
-With emphasis on happiness and humility, special customs observed on Rosh Hashanah include; the sounding of the shofar, using round challah, eating apples and honey (and other sweet foods) for a sweet new year.
+With emphasis on happiness and humility, special customs observed on Rosh Hashanah include: the sounding of the shofar, using round challah, and eating apples and honey (and other sweet foods) for a sweet new year.

-YOM KIPPUR is the “Day of Atonement” and refers to the annual Jewish observance of fasting, prayer and repentance.
+YOM KIPPUR is the “Day of Atonement” and refers to the annual Jewish observance of fasting, prayer, and repentance.
 This is considered to be the holiest day in the Jewish calendar.
-The Yom Kippur fast enables us to put aside our physical desires and to concentrate on our spiritual needs through prayer, repentance and self-improvement.
-It is customary in the days before Yom Kippur for Jews to seek out friends and family whom they have wronged and personally ask for their forgiveness.
+The Yom Kippur fast enables us to put aside our physical desires and to concentrate on our spiritual needs through prayer, repentance, and self-improvement.
+It is customary in the days before Yom Kippur for Jews to seek out friends and family whom they have wronged and to personally ask for their forgiveness.

 We invite you to share the spirit, joy, and wisdom of Rosh Hashanah and Yom Kippur with us at Congregation Bene Shalom.
 Come hear the blowing of the shofar, and join our congregational family for a spiritually meaningful High Holy Day experience.

-Please contact the Temple office by calling 847.677.3330 to place names in the Book of Remembrance, for ticket information and a list of dates and times of services and programs.
+Please contact the Temple office by calling 847.677.3330 to place names in the Virtual Book of Remembrance.

 Holidays and Festivals

 SUKKOT, a Hebrew word meaning “booths” or “huts,” refers to the Jewish festival of giving thanks for the fall harvest, as well as the commemoration of the forty years of Jewish wandering in the desert after Sinai.
-Sukkot, is observed by building a sukkah, (a booth or hut).
-Celebrate with us in our sukkah during this festival time to eat, pray, and rejoice, and by giving tzedakah, blessing the lulav and etrog.
+Sukkot is observed by building a sukkah (a booth or hut).
+People celebrate in the sukkah during this festival to eat, pray, and rejoice, and by giving tzedakah, and blessing the lulav and etrog.
 Yet, even while we rejoice, the temporary and fragile nature of the sukkah reminds us just how precarious life can be.
 The lulav and etrog remind us of how dependent we are upon God for the food we eat.

 SIMCHAT TORAH is a joyous event, celebrating our Torah.
 Children and adults alike take part in the hakafot processional, waving holiday or Israeli flags in their hands.

-The Torah continues to be held, encircling those praying in the center, as everyone has their time in the center of this holy and joyous event.
-Then, as the Torah is re-rolled, the music and singing continues.
+The Torah continues to be held, encircling those praying in the center, as everyone has his/her time in the center of this holy and joyous event.
+Then, as the Torah is re-rolled, the music and singing continue.

-CHANUKAH, meaning “dedication” in Hebrew, refers to the joyous eight-day celebration during which Jews commemorate the victory of the Macabees over the armies of Syria in 165 B.C.E. and the subsequent liberation and “re-dedication” of the Temple in Jerusalem.
-The modern home celebration of Chanukah centers around the lighting of the chanukiah, a special menorah for Chanukah; unique foods, latkes and jelly doughnuts; and special songs and games.
+CHANUKAH, meaning “dedication” in Hebrew, refers to the joyous eight-day celebration during which Jews commemorate the victory of the Macabees over the armies of Syria in 165 B.C.E., and the subsequent liberation and “re-dedication” of the Temple in Jerusalem.
+The modern home celebration of Chanukah centers around the lighting of the Chanukiah, a special menorah for Chanukah; unique foods, latkes; jelly doughnuts; and special songs and games.

 PURIM is celebrated by the reading of the Scroll of Esther, known in Hebrew as the Megillat Esther, which relates the basic story of Purim.
 It is a festival of joy and good fellowship.
 It is also a commemoration of the victory of the Jewish people over Haman, the evil Prime Minister of King Achashvayrosh in ancient Persia.
 It tells the story of Esther and Mordechai and their brave campaign to save the Jewish people from massacre.

-Giving money to at least two poor people on the day of Purim is a mitzvah we are commanded to fulfill.
-The gift should at least equal the value of a fast food meal.
+Giving money to at least two poor people on the day of Purim is a mitzvah that we are commanded to fulfill.
+The gift should equal at least the value of a fast food meal.
 This is not a “family” obligation, but rather each person should perform the mitzvah him/herself.

 The telling of the Passover story acknowledges that slavery is not limited to physical bondage.
 Spiritual bondage and social degradation also deprive the human spirit of liberty.
 Pesach is an annual reminder that we have a responsibility to those who are oppressed or enslaved, whether it is physically, intellectually, or ideologically.
 On Passover we celebrate not only for ourselves, but also for those who may not be able to celebrate Passover themselves in freedom.
 We are to remember to invite those who may have no where to celebrate: “Let all who are hungry come and eat.”